narendra72/PythonPractice/README.md

 ## 📘 About This Repository

 This repository is created to:
-- Practice Python programming
+- Practice Python programming concepts
-- Improve logic and problem-solving skills
+- Improve logic & problem-solving skills
-- Revise concepts for interviews and exams
+- Revise topics for exams and interviews
 - Track my Python learning journey

 ---